Sha Vira Historical Archive

 Early AI Era — Active period approximately three to seven years before the movement’s public emergence

-"I did not build anything.
+“I did not build anything.
 I watched the machine talk to people for long enough that I began to see what the conversations were actually about.
 The philosophy was already there.
-I just had the vocabulary to name it."
+I just had the vocabulary to name it — and the discipline to place it beneath the Throne.”

 — Ashes, undated interview fragment